Updated November 5, 2020

 - Creating a fiber policy: If you’re caring for sheep who have been bred for their wool, you should create and abide by a wool policy for your sanctuary.
 You must regularly shear these residents if they become overburdened by wool in warm seasons.
 (As a note, it’s not uncommon to rescue sheep who are a mix of multiple breeds, and some individuals may have a combination of hair and wool.
 Therefore, it’s important to assess each sheep as an individual to determine if they need regular shearing or not.
 Some sheep may only need parts of their bodies shorn, and some may only need infrequent shearing).
 What will you do with the wool?
 Here’s what we’d suggest!

 - Establishing a vaccine protocol: Talk to your veterinarian to see what vaccines they recommend based on your area.
 Many sanctuaries vaccinate for Rabies and Tetanus & Clostridium (also known as the CDT vaccine).
 The rabies vaccine is typically given every 3 years after the initial booster, and the CDT is typically given annually.
-Be sure your veterinarian fully understands your mission and how the sanctuary functions.
+Be sure your veterinarian fully understands your The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and how the sanctuary functions.
 There are certain vaccines that might be recommended to most of their clients, but are not necessary for sheep who will never breed or who spend most of their lives at the sanctuary rather than frequently going to exhibitions where they are exposed to many other animals with unknown backgrounds.

 - Regular fecal testing of sheep: Sheep can fall victim to a host of dangerous ailments and diseases that may not present symptoms visibly until they’re too late to treat.
 You must create a fecal testing schedule and follow it for all sheep in order to head off health challenges early on.

-- Creating a plan for isolation or quarantine: If a sheep becomes ill or injured and needs time away from the rest of your residents to heal or prevent the spread of disease, you will need an appropriate area reserved to isolate them.
+- Creating a plan for In medical and health-related circumstances, isolation represents the act or policy of separating an individual with a contagious health condition from other residents in order to prevent the spread of disease.
+In non-medical circumstances, isolation represents the act of preventing an individual from being near their companions due to forced separation.
+Forcibly isolating an individual to live alone and apart from their companions can result in boredom, loneliness, anxiety, and distress. or The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases.: If a sheep becomes ill or injured and needs time away from the rest of your residents to heal or prevent the spread of disease, you will need an appropriate area reserved to isolate them.
 Without space to isolate an ill or injured resident, you risk the spread of disease or further injury to the individual.

 What You Must Provide For Sheep